hashicorp/terraform-website/content/source/docs/enterprise/install/active-active.html.md

 #### Update Application Settings

-The settings for the Terraform Enterprise application are located by default in `/etc/ptfe-settings.json`.
-Please see the full documentation for more information [here](https://www.terraform.io/docs/enterprise/install/automating-the-installer.html#application-settings).
+The existing settings for the Terraform Enterprise application (`ptfe-settings.json`) are still needed and require to be expanded.
+Please see documentation for the existing options [here](/docs/enterprise/install/automating-the-installer.html#application-settings).

 ##### Enable Active/Active